houssein-khafaja/TV-Show-Tracker-Backend/README.md

 ## Break down into unit tests

 The unit tests only test the services of the application (which hold most of the logic).
 They are comprehensive enough to have 99.42% test coverage.
-Above each .spec file contains the test plan for the respective file, but here is an example snippet:
+At the top of each each .spec file contains the test plan for the respective file, but here is an example snippet:

 ```
 registerUser()